 \subsection{Occurrence of Tsuga canadensis in Michigan}

 The first real world application concerns the occurrence of Tsuga canadensis (Eastern hemlock) in Michigan, USA, analyzed in \cite{lany2020complementary}.
 The data comprise hemlock occurrence (binary outcome) on $17743$ forest stands across the state of Michigan.
-A set of covariates were also observed at each stand and can be used to explain the probability of hemlock occurrence.
-Covariates include minimum winter temperature (MIN), maximum summer temperature (MAX), total precipitation in the coldest quarter of the year (WIP), total precipitation in the warmest quarter of the year (SUP), annual actual evapotranspiration (AET), and annual climatic water deficit (DEF).
+A set of covariates was also observed at each stand and can be used to explain the probability of hemlock occurrence.
+Covariates include minimum winter temperature, maximum summer temperature, total precipitation in the coldest quarter of the year, total precipitation in the warmest quarter of the year, annual actual evapotranspiration, and annual climatic water deficit.
 Spatial coordinates are recorded in longitude (lon) and latitude (lat).

 There are several reasons why the prediction of the occurrence of Tsuga canadensis is relevant for this application.
 As a long-lived, foundational species in Michigan, conservation is critical due to it being threatened by the hemlock woolly adelgid Adelges tsugae, an invasive sap-feeding insect.
 Thus, predicting the occurrence is key in protecting the hemlock from this invasive species, by proactively making preventative measures.
 Further, since the mechanism for hemlock habitat is not known, as hemlock does not occur in all suitable habitats, the interpretability of the prediction is relevant for future conservation.